 - Also prepare a container with clean water to hold the cuttings if you are cutting several

-Cloning gel is simple to use.
-You don’t need to mix up a solution from powder or get the formula right.
-The gel protects the cut like a Band-aid and infuses the plant with the growth hormones and nutrients it needs to build healthy roots fast.
+Cloning gel is the simplest rooting hormone to use.
+You don’t need to mix up a solution from powder, dilute a concentrate or get the formula right.
+The gel both protects the cut like a Band-aid and infuses the plant with the growth hormones and nutrients it needs to build healthy roots fast.

 Once you’ve placed the cuttings into the rooting cubes or soil, keep them moist for the first few days.
 They will be eating and drinking from their leaves because they don’t have roots.
 Mist the leaves and keep the humidity level around 80 to 90 percent.
 If the soil pH is acidic, like 5.0 to 5.5, that’s great for clones that need to grow roots.